Thuringia

 Erfurt is the capital and largest city.
-Other cities are Jena, Gera and Weimar.
-Thuringia is bordered by Bavaria, Hesse, Lower Saxony, Saxony-Anhalt, and Saxony.
+Other cities include Jena, Gera and Weimar.
+Thuringia is bordered by Bavaria, Hesse, Lower Saxony, Saxony, and Saxony-Anhalt.
 It has been known as "the green heart of Germany" (das grüne Herz Deutschlands) from the late 19th century due to its broad, dense forest.
 Most of Thuringia is in the Saale drainage basin, a left-bank tributary of the Elbe.